Image

 He had $28 in his possession.
 He was easily recognized throughout the vicinity, moving around with ease on his crutches.
 His winters were always spent in Philadelphia and the rest of the year, he tramped through the countryside making canes.

-Patchy rain nearby, with a high of 68 and low of 47 degrees.
-Sunny in the morning, clear in the afternoon and evening, patchy rain nearby overnight.
+Sunny, with a high of 52 and low of 31 degrees.
+Sunny during the morning, fog in the afternoon and evening, clear overnight.